SAML-Toolkits/php-saml/demo2/Readme.txt

     sent to the IdP automatically, (as RelayState is sent the origin url).
     We authenticate at the IdP and then a Response is sent to the SP, to the ACS endpoint, in this case acs.php of the endpoints folder.

  2. The SAML Response is processed in the ACS, if the Response is not valid, the process stop here and a message is showed.
 Otherwise we are redirected to the RelayState view (sso.php or index.php).
 The sso.php detect if the user is logged and do a redirect to index.php, so we will be in the index.php at the end.

  3. We are logged in the app and the user attributes are showed.
     At this point, we can test the single log out functionality.

- 4. The single log out funcionality could be tested by 2 ways.
+ 4. The single log out functionality could be tested by 2 ways.

     4.1 SLO Initiated by SP.
 Click on the "logout" link at the SP, after that we are redirected to the slo.php view and there a Logout Request is sent